 Quieter and more laid back than nearby Indre By, Christianshavn has more of a local, residential atmosphere.
-With the city center, a short walk away across Knippels Bridge, you can enjoy the benefits of a more relaxed neighborhood whilst still being right at the heart of the city.
+With the city center, a short walk away across Knippel Bridge (Knippelsbro), you can enjoy the benefits of a more relaxed neighborhood whilst still being right at the heart of the city.

 A lot of the area is car-free, so there is plenty of opportunity for romantic walks along the cobbled streets.
 Meanwhile, the area is known for its numerous cozy cafes and intimate restaurants.

 Across the main river, you can take in stunning views of Nyhavn.
 The unobstructed distance allows you to take in the vibrant Nyhavn waterfront even better than if you were in Nyhavn itself.

 Speaking of views, if you want to enjoy some of the most exceptional views of the city, you should definitely visit the Church of Our Saviour.
 The stunning 17th-century church is identifiable by its towering maroon and gold spire.

 The spire is constructed in a spiral with an external walkway leading all the way to the top.
 Each year, more than 60,000 people climb to the top of the church.
 As long as you do not have a fear of heights, you can climb the spire for exquisite panoramic views across the whole city.

 The east side of Christianshavn is known as Freetown Christiania (Christiania).
 Previously an abandoned military base, the area was taken over by the local hippy population in the seventies and has been something of an autonomous commune ever since.